Nikhil-d-963/Apigee2Postman-Tool/README.md

 ****************************************************************************************************************************************************************************************************************************************************

 # Usage
-### 1. You can use downloadProxyFromApigee.py two types
+### 1. You can use downloadProxyFromApigee.py in two ways

 #### A. Just run bellow command
 ```python